t184256/not-ready/text/en/06-controlled.md

   Derevyashko didn't mask his slight disappointment.
 "*It's late.
 When we come back,*"
   Grip answered in short bursts, deep in his thoughts.
- "*We set out at dawn.
+ "*We set out at dusk.
 And then it's late night.*"
 "*And now you'll have to deal with the consequences,*" Derevyashko stated matter-of-factly.
 "*And how am I supposed to?...
 Deal?...*"